Khenchen Palden Sherab Rinpoche

 Born in Kham, Tibet, Palden Sherab escaped invading Chinese forces in 1960 to arrive in India and join other monastic leaders to collect and salvage Tibetan Buddhist teachings carried by the exile community.
 He was appointed the Nyingma professor at the Central University of Tibetan Studies in 1967.
 Palden Sherab's root lamas are Dudjom Rinpoche, Penor Rinpoche, Dilgo Khyentse; his main lineages are Mipham Rinpoche's textual teachings and Terton Tsasum Lingpa's revealed Tersar.
 He considered Khenpo Ashe, his shedra teacher, very kind.

 A student of Dudjom Rinpoche, Palden Sherab taught in France and the United States.
-He founded the Padmasambava Buddhist Center in upstate New York, which grew to include monasteries and centers in Mexico, Canada, Puerto Rico, India and Russia.
+He founded the Padmasambava Buddhist Center and Palden Padma Samye Ling retreat center in upstate New York, which grew to include monasteries and centers in Mexico, Canada, Puerto Rico, India and Russia.
 Palden Sherab designed and managed the construction of the retreat centers, monasteries and a nunnery, and the Miracle Stupa in India.
-His headquarters is at the Orgyen Samye Chokhor Ling Nunnery in Sarnath.
+His seat is at the Orgyen Samye Chokhor Ling Nunnery in Sarnath.